securechaindev/securechain-depex/README.md

 ### Step 1
 Create a .env from *template.env* file.

-#### Proxy Enviroment
-In proxy enviroments the .env configuration must be added directly to the Dockerfiles.

 #### Get API Keys

 - How to get a *GitHub* [API key](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).